kubescape/sneeffer/README.md

 ```

 ### Limitations
-1. Meanwhile, we are supporting only public images 😢
-2. Sneeffer only creates vulnerability results for PODs it saw starting.
+1. Sneeffer only creates vulnerability results for PODs it saw starting.

 ## Configuration file